NStanley0524/House_price_prediction_analysis_Excel/README.md

 ## Final regression analysis result
 The multiple-R value of **0.75** shows that there exist a strong relationship between the variable and the house price.
 The *R square* value shows that **57%** of variance in the house price is influenced by the independent variable which is squarefeet.
 The *p-value* strongly agree with this with a p-value of 0.

-However, 43% of variance in the dependent variable can be attributed to other variables not in the dataset.
+However, 43% of variance in the dependent variable can be attributed to other variables not in the dataset like location, market trends etc.

 **Linear Regression Model Equation**